Andres Manambit: Angkan ng Matatapang

+1992 biographical action film by Ike Jarlego Jr.

 Andres Manambit: Angkan ng Matatapang (lit.
 Andres Manambit: Clan of the Valiant) is a 1992 Philippine biographical action film by Ike Jarlego Jr. on his directorial debut.
 The film stars Eddie Garcia in the title role.
 The film is based on the life of the late policeman Andres Manambit.
 It was one of the entries in the 1992 Metro Manila Film Festival, where it won the most number of awards including Best Picture.

 The censored version of the film is streaming online on YouTube.